Abuse: To hurt or inflict damage on another person, either emotionally, physically or both.

 Harassment: Act of engaging in a course of vexatious comment or conduct against a worker that is known or ought reasonably to be known to be unwelcome.

-- a series of conduct or comments that happens one time or over a period of time, if the incident is serious, egregious or constitutes a threat;
+A series of conduct or comments that happens one time or over a period of time, if the incident is serious, egregious and/or constitutes a threat;

-- comments or conduct that ridicule or disparage a group that could cause humiliation, insult, apprehension or disruption that poisons the environment.
+Comments or conducts that ridicule or disparage a group that could cause humiliation, insult, apprehension or disruption that poisons the environment.

 Harassment (psychological): Any vexatious behaviour in the form of repeated and hostile or unwanted conduct, verbal comments, actions or gestures that affects an employee’s dignity or psychological or physical integrity and that results in a harmful work environment for the employee.